aki66938/BookFinder/README_EN.md

    - Input the serial number to view detailed information
    - Input 'b' to return to search
    - Invalid input will prompt to re-select

+## Image Host Configuration

+Please refer to the `.env` file for image host configuration.

 ## Project Structure